 (g) be currently supervising no fewer than 2 individual supervisees under the supervision of an appropriately accredited supervisor.

 (h) provide a comprehensive Supervisor’s Report attesting to the quality and quantity of the applicant’s supervisory work with reference to the functions of supervision and confirming also that the applicant maintains a psychotherapy practice from a Humanistic and Integrative perspective.

 (i) provide evidence that they currently have appropriate insurance cover for both the psychotherapy and supervision work they are doing.

 4.0 The Supervision Committee shall forward to the Membership Secretary the names of each applicant whom it judges to meet the criteria for accreditation as a supervisor, so that they may ascertain whether any valid reason (such as an outstanding complaint) exists to deny or postpone the accreditation of that applicant.
 If the Membership Secretary confirms that no such reason exists, the Governing Body shall, at its next meeting, confirm the supervisor accreditation of the member, and the Membership Secretary shall inform the applicant that they have been confirmed as an accredited supervisor.

-Those whose applications have not been accepted for accreditation as a supervisor must be informed in writing by the Secretary of the Supervision and Supervisor Accreditation Committee and a report stating the grounds for the decision must be provided to the applicant.
+Those whose applications have not been accepted for accreditation as a supervisor must be informed in writing by the Secretary of the Supervision Committee, and a report stating the grounds for the decision must be provided to the applicant.
 Applicants may reapply once the deficits detailed in this report have been rectified.

 To be registered as an IAHIP Accredited Supervisor, an applicant must have given specific undertakings about their behaviour as a Supervisor if their request for accreditation is to be granted.
 These undertakings are as follows: